BenC0/cintra-quote-calculator/BugList.md

 ### High Priority
 ### Low Priority
 1. Editing pre-existing plan has no Staging, it's live editing.
-2. Groups are shown incorrectly on Quote Sheet when no items added.
-3. Custom Products aren't tested/used/accounted for.
+2. Custom Products aren't tested/used/accounted for.
-4. Quote Sheet Summary Tables are inconsistently aligned due to mixed use of Accordions.
+3. Quote Sheet Summary Tables are inconsistently aligned due to mixed use of Accordions.
-5. Clone no longer works
+4. Clone no longer works
-6. There are a bunch of conditional scenarios, for example, when a user has selected CintraHR, they need to remove Holiday & Absence, and Time Sheets from the Payrolls.
+5. There are a bunch of conditional scenarios, for example, when a user has selected CintraHR, they need to remove Holiday & Absence, and Time Sheets from the Payrolls.

 ## Calculation Bugs
 ### High Priority